CPS Logo_rgb-2

 Do I Have to Pay for COBRA?

-Although you can choose to provide COBRA continuation coverage at a reduced cost or no cost to your employees, you’re not required to pay any part of the premium.
+Although you can choose to provide COBRA continuation coverage at a reduced cost or no cost to your employees, you’re not required to pay any part of the premium to maintain COBRA compliance.
 In fact, you can require your former employees or their dependents to pay the entire premium.
 However, the amount they pay can’t be more than the full cost of coverage plus a two percent administrative fee.
 Plans also must give 45 days after an individual elects coverage before requiring them to pay a premium.

-If you have to offer COBRA coverage, there are five steps you need to follow to be in compliance with the law:
+If you have to offer COBRA coverage, there are five steps you need to follow to be in compliance with COBRA requirements for employers:

-When it comes to COBRA, communication is key.
+When it comes to COBRA compliance, communication is key.
 There are several notices you need to be aware of that explain COBRA rights.
 These are provided by the health plan administrator, which may be you.

 One is the qualifying event notice, which requires notifying the health plan when an employee is eligible for COBRA.
 As an employer, you’re only required to notify your plan if you’ve terminated or reduced the hours of an employee, the employee passed away, or they became eligible for Medicare.
 Otherwise, for example, in the case of divorce, it is up to the employee or qualified beneficiary to notify the plan.